rvsrvs/learn-swift/README.md

 * The Monad and HKT explanation that finally made sense of things for me.
   * [Monoids to Monads](https://broomburgo.github.io/fun-ios/post/why-monads/)
 * Bow/Swift
   * [Bow](https://bow-swift.io/docs/) is an attempt to introduce a complete set of Haskell-like HKT concepts into Swift.
-I wouldn't use it bc I think it needs support in the language to be used by mortals (which seems to be coming based on the Generics Manifesto), but their documentation is an incredible tutorial on why Swift needs HKTs and how you would use them if it had them natively.
+I wouldn't use it bc I think it needs support in the language to be used by mortals (which seems to be coming based on the Generics Manifesto), but the documentation is an incredibly helpful tutorial on why Swift needs HKTs and how you would use them if it had them natively.
   * In particular, you will want to look at their [documentation on emulating HKTs](https://bow-swift.io/docs/fp-concepts/higher-kinded-types/#emulating-hkts-in-bow)
 * Generic Associated Types
   * Are now in the [Generics Manifesto](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md#generic-associatedtypes)